insaindesign/fantasyBasketballWizard/backend/README.md

 ---Recommended way to install Django---
-(stole from django site)
-(you dont need to create a virtual environment)
 1. Install pip.
 The easiest is to use the standalone pip installer.
 If your distribution already has pip installed, you might need to update it if it’s outdated.
 If it’s outdated, you’ll know because installation won’t work.

 2. Take a look at virtualenv and virtualenvwrapper.
 These tools provide isolated Python environments, which are more practical than installing packages systemwide.
 They also allow installing packages without administrator privileges.
 The contributing tutorial walks through how to create a virtualenv.